DuckbillGroup/followercount/README.md

 You will further be asked during a guided deployment what Twitter acocunt you wish to monitor.
 Multiple accounts can be selected via the syntax `account1,account2,account3`.
 It will default to my account "Quinnypig" because it is the most important Twitter account of all.

+## Licensing

+This project is licensed under MongoDB's SSPL because I am shit scared of AWS competing with me, and an suffering delusions of grandeur that AWS would:
+a.
+Care enough to fork this codebase to do it and
+b. have the poor judgement to do the same.

+Therefore, you are welcome to do anything you'd like with this code EXCEPT FOR YOU, LARGE CLOUD PROVIDERS.